AntuFTW/DK_DATA_ELT/README.md

 |QTY_SOLD|Number of copies of he book sold by the store within a specific reporting period.|
 |HUB_QTY_ON_HAND|Total number of units of a book that are currently physically present and available in the central hub's inventor.|
 |HUB_QTY_ON_ORDER|Number of units that have bee ordered from the central hub's inventory but have not been received.|

 **Table 1: RAW column annotations**

-OLAP processes generally tend to favor STAR schemas as these allow for easy and reliable queries as well as efficient aggregations, however the price for this is de-normalised data and repetition.
+OLAP processes generally tend to favor STAR schemas as these allow for easy and reliable queries as well as efficient aggregations, however the price for this is de-normalised data and repetition (hence more storage).
 This means if you want to change or update a value in a OLAP database you generally have to do it more than one place.
-On the contrary a 3NF (3rd normal form) databases are highly normalised and built for OLTP (Online Transaction Process) so if a value needs to be updated it only has to be done in one place.
+On the contrary a 3NF (3rd normal form) databases are highly normalised and built for OLTP (Online Transaction Process) so if a value needs to be updated, deleted or inserted (CRUD) it only has to be done in one place.
 However, this results in complex and long queries which are inefficient due to the number of joins.

-As a result I aimed to model the data around a STAR schema as this lends itself better to this problem.
-However a pure STAR schema was not possible, considering the goals, and a Snowflake schema was used instead which can be though of as a more normalised STAR schema or midpoint between 3NF and STAR.
+The data is modeled around a STAR schema as this lends itself better to this problem.
+However a pure STAR schema was not possible, considering the goals, and a Snowflake schema was used instead which can be thought of as a more normalised STAR schema or midpoint between 3NF and STAR.
 The ERD diagram of the final model used is shown in **Fig 1**.

-The main reason I created a Snowflake schema rather than a STAR schema is due to the many to many relationship between Books as Authors as a Book can have many Authors and an Author can have many books.
+The main reason a Snowflake schema is used, rather than a STAR schema, is due to the many to many relationship between books and authors as a book can have many authors and an author can have many books.
 This meant that if I wanted to avoid storing an array in a column, which goes against database design principles as it makes data hard to query and filter, I would need to create a separate author dimension table and link this to the book dimension table via a bridge table.
 This meant I could turn a many to many relationship into two one to many relationships.
 The downside of this is that queries with authors need more joins which take longer.

 ![ERD_diagram](ERD_diagram.png)